Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Numerical verification of decay rates

 Next, we investigate the decay pattern of the system with at least one usual diffusion equation and at least one subdiffusion equation, i.e., $\al=1$ and $\ga<1$ in \eqref{eq-gov3}.
 Motivated by the previous examples, it seems undoubtable that the decay rate of the solution to \eqref{eq-gov3} should be $t^{-\ga}$ if $w_0\not\equiv0$.
 Therefore, we skip Case (i) in \eqref{eq-IC3} and mainly discuss Cases (ii)--(iii) in the following two examples.

-\begin{example} We consider Cases (ii) in \eqref{eq-IC3}, namely, $w_0\equiv0$ and $v_0\not\equiv0$.
+\begin{example} Consider Cases (ii) in \eqref{eq-IC3}, namely, $w_0\equiv0$ and $v_0\not\equiv0$.
 Since now we require $\al=1$ and $\ga<1$, we have some flexibility of choosing $\be$, i.e., $\be<1$ or $\be=1$.
-We implement both cases and demonstrate the decay of numerical solutions in Figure \ref{asym-be_TPFDS_K=3_w=0}, from which we clearly see
+We implement both cases and demonstrate the decay of numerical solutions in Figure \ref{asym-be_TPFDS_K=3_w=0}, from which it follows that

 Therefore, we observe similar decay patterns as those of 2 components in the sense that either sublinear or superlinear decay rate occurs depending on the value of $\be$.

 To further summarize the underlying rules of decay rates, we test various combinations of orders $\al,\be,\ga$.
 Since all figures until now show clear convergence to certain constants, we simply list the observed numerical results in Table \ref{asym-be_TPFDS_K=3_w=0_table}.
 Now it is obvious that the decay patterns switch according to the choice of $\be$, that is, $t^{-\be}$ (sublinear) if $\be<1$ and $t^{-(1+\ga)}$ (superlinear) if $\be=1$.
 Since $\be$ is the lowest order with a non-vanishing initial value, again we confirm the importance of this order as discussed in the last example.